gamemanual0/gm0/source/docs/useful-resources.rst

 `NASA RAP Design Guide <https://robotics.nasa.gov/nasa-rap-robotics-design-guide/>`_ --- A guide for competitive robotics covering topics such as manufacturing, design styles, power transmission, mechanism design, and more.

 `Simbotics FRC Mechanical Design Principles <https://www.simbotics.org/wp-content/uploads/2019/12/mechanical.pdf>`_:highlight:`*` --- An overview by FRC 1114, Simbotics, covering mechanical design principles.
 While the presentation was aimed at FRC, it is highly applicable to FTC as well.

+`VEX Robotics DC Motor Testing <https://motors.vex.com/>`_:highlight:`*` --- Provides performance data for many FTC legal motors.
+It also explains how to use this data to design robots.

 Power Transmission
 ^^^^^^^^^^^^^^^^^^